 “…there is nothing in life or in death that can separate us from the love of God in Jesus Christ our Lord.”
 Romans 8:38

-The Service — is a worship service and in the Presbyterian tradition, the pastor is responsible for how worship is conducted.
-He or she will design and handle every aspect of the service if you wish.
-Or they will confer with you about whether you would like music or not, people to share memories of the deceased, or special passages read.
+The service will be a worship service and in the Presbyterian tradition, and the pastor is responsible for how worship is conducted.
+He or she will design and handle every aspect of the service if you wish, or they will confer with you about whether you would like music or not, people to share memories of the deceased, or special passages read.
 If a bulletin is needed, the church will prepare it for you.

-Memorials — People often express their regard for the deceased and his or her family by giving a financial contribution to a charity or the church.
-If contributions are made to the church and you would like to designate that the contributions be applied to some specific need there, the pastors or administrator would be happy to speak with you about what might be appropriate.
+People often express their regard for the deceased and his or her family by giving a financial contribution to a charity or the church.
+If contributions are made to the church and you would like to designate that the contributions be applied to some specific need there, the pastor would be happy to speak with you about what might be appropriate.

 Here are some passages from the Bible for our instruction and comfort —